Kroschkolow/TankredsAdventureGame/README.md

 It works as it is right now, but I want to add a lot more when I find the time.

-Next step:
-Access modifiers and (more/proper) getter/setter methods

 Have a nice day!
 Christian